viveknathani/systems/_md/index.md

 This is a place where I write about the system that pique my interest as an engineer.
 I start exploring the world of technology from a very fundamental level and move on to modern day sophistications, which I believe, find their roots back to the fundamentals.
 The material listed here is not meant for interview prep.
 I don't cover all the interview friendly areas for a given topic, just the ones I like.

 1. [data structures and algorithms](./dsa)
-- The relevance of algorithmic problems in interviews is debatable.
-But still, not having an understanding of the basics puts you at a programming disadvantage.
-In this topic, I try to cover the problems that feel relevant to me.

 2. [operating systems](./os)
 3. [computer networking](./cn)
 4. [databases](./db)